FreifunkBremen/yanic/README.md

 ## How it works

-It sends the `gluon-neighbour-info` request and collects the answers.

-It will send UDP packets with multicast group `ff02:0:0:0:0:0:2:1001` and port `1001`.
+In the first step Yanic sends a multicast message to the group `ff02:0:0:0:0:0:2:1001` and port `1001`.

-If a node does not answer, it will request with the last know address under the port `1001`.
+Recently seen nodes that does not reply are requested via a unicast message.

 ## Related projects